-Important Note: Nothing is without risk, especially raw foods.
-Although we ourselves have been raised on Raw Milk and feel strongly about its superior quality, the State of California does not recommend Raw Milk to infants, pregnant women, the feeble and elderly, or those who suffer from chronic illnesses which may weaken their immune systems.
+- Important Note: Nothing is without risk, and of course that extends to raw foods.
+Although we ourselves have been raised on Raw Milk and feel strongly about its superior quality, the State of California does require us to highlight the potential risks.
+Our bottles all contain the following: